How to Know if You Are Healthy - Check Here For The Tell Tale Signs

 - It floats and stinks! (can be from the unabsorbed fat)

-- Stool textures are hard & dry (can be from your medications, lack of water and fiber), look like small lumps (can be due to lack of fiber & water, high protein low carbohydrate diet) too liquid (can be from viral or bacterial infection or a sudden increase in fiber) and slim and slender shape, like a pencil (can be an indication of colon cancer)
+- Stool textures are hard & dry (can be from your medications, lack of water and fiber), look like small lumps (can be due to lack of fiber & water, high protein low carbohydrate diet) watery or loose stool (can be from viral or bacterial infection or a sudden increase in fiber) and slim and slender shape, like a pencil (can be an indication of colon cancer)